chromaui/chromatic-docs/azure-pipelines.md

 You can enable PR checks for external forks by sharing your project token where you configured the Chromatic command (often in `package.json` or in the pipeline step).

 Sharing project tokens allows contributors and others to run Chromatic builds on your project, consuming your snapshot quota.
-They will not be able to get access to your account, settings, or accept baselines.
+They cannot access your account, settings, or accept baselines.
 This can be an acceptable tradeoff for open source projects that value community contributions.

 #### Skipping builds for certain branches